6 Must-Know JavaScript Array Methods (With Simple Examples)

 | ✅ Mutating | push, pop, shift, unshift, splice, sort, reverse, fill | Yes |

-Why it matters: mutating methods can cause hard-to-debug side effects, especially in React or functional codebases.
+Why it matters: Mutating methods can cause hard-to-debug side effects, especially in React or functional codebases.
+Make sure to use wisely and try to avoid mutating methods when working with immutable state.

 Quick Tips for Using Array Methods